Trust-Region Noise Search for Black-Box Alignment of Diffusion and Flow Models: Background and Related Work

 \paragraph{Gradient-based guidance.} One approach to noise optimization involves back-propagating the gradients from a reward function through the entire iterative sampling process to update the source (or intermediate) noise samples \citep{ben2024d, wang2024training, guo2024initno, tang2025inference}.
 While effective, these methods require differentiable reward functions and incur substantial GPU memory and computational overhead, as they necessitate storing or recomputing the full diffusion trajectory during inference.
 This limitation becomes particularly severe in high-dimensional settings, such as image or 3D generation, or when many solver steps are required.
 Furthermore, pure gradient-based refinement often shifts the generation off the natural data manifold, necessitating additional regularization or alignment terms to preserve sample quality \citep{wang2024training}.
 An exception is direct noise optimization (DNO) \citep{tang2025inference}, which additionally supports gradient approximations for non-differentiable rewards and an SDE-based mode that can refine intermediate noises along the trajectory.
 Despite these extensions, the same disadvantages of high runtime and GPU memory consumption remain.

 \paragraph{Noise sequence search.} Another popular approach is to guide the generation process throughout the whole or parts of the sampling trajectory $\{\mathbf{x}_0, \dots, \mathbf{x}_1\}$.
-This includes sequential Monte Carlo (SMC) approaches using resampling~\citep{singhal2025general, kim2025test}, tree search methods such as DSearch and DTS~\citep{li2025dynamic,jain2025diffusion}, and Fast Direct~\citep{tan2025fast} which uses Gaussian process-based black-box optimization over the full noise sequence~\citep{tan2025fast}.
+This includes sequential Monte Carlo (SMC) approaches using resampling such as FK-Steering (FKS)~\citep{singhal2025general} and DAS~\citep{kim2025test}, tree search methods such as DSearch and DTS~\citep{li2025dynamic,jain2025diffusion}, and Fast Direct~\citep{tan2025fast} which uses Gaussian process-based black-box optimization over the full noise sequence~\citep{tan2025fast}.
 While these methods can be effective for stochastic sampling, they typically rely on intermediate reward approximations~\citep{li2024derivative} or are difficult to utilize with batched evaluations.
+Moreover, SMC-based methods such as FKS and DAS require SDE-based sampling and substantially more reward evaluations, which restricts them to cheap reward models in practice.

 \paragraph{Black-box search.} Most versatile are source noise optimization algorithms which treat the generative model and the reward model as a black-box.
 They can be applied to any generative model, that maps a source noise distribution to some data distribution, and any reward model which can be differentiable or non-differentiable.
 They are conceptually much simpler and easy to implement, while also leading to surprisingly good results.
 This category of approaches is relatively underexplored but includes some recent work by Ma \textit{et al.}~\cite{ma2025inference} where they apply random search and zero-order search for the source noise.
 Some additional recent (concurrent) work is by Jajal and Eliopoulos \textit{et al.}~\cite{jajal2025inference} where they apply evolutionary and genetic search algorithms for the source noise.
 Our work belongs to this category and we apply trust-region search, inspired by Bayesian optimization algorithms~\cite{eriksson2019scalable}, and show strong results across data modalities and reward models.
+We summarize the conceptual differences between these noise optimization methods in \Cref{tab:comparison}.